Ang Eng

 In 1782, the Tây Sơn dynasty of Vietnam attacked Gia Định and defeated the Nguyễn lord.
 The Vietnamese lost their control of Cambodia.
 Phraya Yommarat (Baen) and Phraya Kalahom (Su) captured Oudong and had Mu executed.
 Later, Baen killed Su and became the new regent.
 Cham rebels attacked Phnom Penh, and Ang Eng had to flee to Siam.
 Rama I had him captured and deported to Bangkok, where Rama I adopted him as his son.
 During the king's absence, Baen was promoted to Chaophraya Aphaiphubet, and was appointed the regent of Cambodia and thereby worked for Siam.

 Ang Eng was installed as the king by the Siamese and sent back to Oudong.
 The Cambodian court split into two factions, as one supported Ang Eng and the other supported Baen.
 In order to prevent civil war in Cambodia, Rama I ordered Baen to leave Oudong.
-Battambang and Siem Reap were separated from Cambodia and ceded to Siam and Baen was appointed the governor of these provinces.
+Battambang and Siem Reap were separated from Cambodia and ceded to Siam.
+Baen was appointed the governor of these provinces.

 Ang Eng died in 1796, his son Ang Chan II succeeded the throne.